Sajalagn123/hw13-Sajal-e-commerce/README.md

 Enter node server.js in the command prompt.
 User should then be able to search, create, update, or delete various products, categories, and IDs.

 ## Demo
-Here is a demo showing how the application works:
+Here is a 2 part demo showing how the application works: